-Let me breakdown for you what actually happened in simple terms.
+Let me break down for you what actually happened in simple terms.

-The RBA cut the cash rate by 25 basis points (bps), bring our current cash rate to 0.75 per cent (not going to lie, that is not great, but I will talk about that in a future post).
+The RBA cut the cash rate by 25 basis points (bps), bringing our current cash rate to 0.75 per cent (not going to lie, that is not great, but I will talk about that in a future post).
 Their intention was for the banks to pass this full discount onto the market.

 CBA, our unlikely hero, was the first of the major banks to make a move into the market with their rate changes.
 To my immense surprise, our hero has made some incredibly insightful and well-intended changes to their rates:

 - help for small business vendors that find themselves having to shut their doors: a 100 bps interest rate reduction for all existing cash-linked small business loans;

 - help for mums and dads at home who have cash funds in the bank: a 60 bps increase in 12-month term deposits to 1.70 per cent per annum; and

 - help for people with the highest monthly payment mortgage loans: a 70 bps interest rate reduction in one-, two- and three-year fixed home loan rates for owner-occupiers paying principal and interest to 2.29 per cent per annum, and changes to home loan repayments resulting in a release of up to $3.6 billion in cash for Australian households.

 This is amazing news for the economy.
 CBA is looking after small business, the guys that are going to hurt the most collectively.